 In January 2014, we entered into a supply agreement with SeraCare for the supply of human plasma, which was amended in October 2018.
 We refer to the supply agreement, as amended, as the SeraCare Agreement.
 Under the SeraCare Agreement, we agreed to purchase at least a substantial majority of our human plasma requirements from SeraCare.
 In the event SeraCare is unable to fulfill our requirements, and subject to certain conditions, we may engage another plasma supplier during the period in which SeraCare is unable to fulfill our requirements.
 The SeraCare Agreement is subject to annual price modifications in the case of significant changes in SeraCare's cost of raw materials, with any modification to be determined at least three months prior to the end of the relevant year.
 The initial term of the SeraCare Agreement expires on October 12, 2023, but automatically extends for subsequent one-year periods unless terminated by either party at least 18 months prior to the end of the initial term.
-Either party may terminate the SeraCare Agreement without cause upon 12 months' written notice.
+Either party may terminate the SeraCare Agreement for uncured material breach or for the insolvency of the other party at any time.
+In addition, either party may terminate the SeraCare Agreement without cause upon 12 months' written notice.
 We may also terminate the agreement in the event of certain supply interruptions.
 Each party also agreed to indemnify the other against certain third-party claims up to a specified cap.